January 1983, the NBL - USA issued their new rulebook.

 concerning the upcoming 2nd I.BMX.F.
 BMX World Championship in Slagharen - Holland later on that year ending July, early August.
 The presentation was conduted by Gerrit Does, General Secretary of I.BMX.F. and he was introduced to the Press and Pro's present by Scot Breithaupt.

-GD explained how the I.BMX.F. started out, what it's goals are, that it concerned a non-profit organisation started by National BMX Federations and not commercial (cycle-) businesses.
-He also explained the relationsship towards FIAC/UCI, handed out to those present the first issue of the I.BMX.F. rules and regulations book and last but not least he explained the main goal of the I.BMX.F.
+GD explained how the I.BMX.F. started out, what it's goals are, that it concerned a non-profit organisation started by National BMX Federations and that is wasn't a commercial (cycle-) business.
+He also explained the relationship towards and with the FIAC/UCI, handed out to those present the first issue of the I.BMX.F. rules and regulations book and last but not least he explained the main goal of the I.BMX.F.
 World Championships.

 Ofcourse detailed info was given concerning the accommodation, the venue, the actual track and so on.
 Riders and supporters flying into Holland through Schiphol Airport will be picked up by busses and brought to Slagharen for free.
-Housing was possible on the venue (cottages) and a large hotel was available at about 1 mile distance of the track, the Bonte Wever.
-Dutch National AVRO TV would broadcast the finals on Sunday and they did sell the rights for broadcasting to about 10 foreign countries worldwide.
+Housing was possible on the venue (cottages) and a large hotel was available at about 1 mile distance from the track.
+The Hotel is called "the Bonte Wever - Slagharen".
+Dutch National AVRO TV would broadcast the finals on Sunday (60 minutes program) and they did sell the rights for broadcasting to about 10 foreign countries worldwide.

-Due to pre-publicity on Dutch National TV, roads were blockedaround the RIJNHALarea and spectators had to be send home because the hall was completely filled with people.
-During the televised event, Gerrit Does was interviewed by Karel van de Graaf (AVRO) on the upcoming BMX World-championship to be helt at Ponypark Slagharen early August 1983.
+Due to pre-publicity on Dutch National TV, roads were blocked around the RIJNHAL area and spectators had to be send home because the hall was completely filled with people.
+During the televised event, Gerrit Does was interviewed by Karel van de Graaf (AVRO) on the upcoming I.BMX.F.
+BMX World-championship to be helt at Ponypark Slagharen early August 1983.

 Enlarge this picture and find result of this indoor meeting also.